-Tom Cruise Daughter Suri Cruise Reportedly Wants To Become Star Just Like Dad: How Does Katie Holmes Feel?
+Tom Cruise’s Daughter Suri Cruise Reportedly Wants To Become Star Just Like Dad: How Does Katie Holmes Feel?

-Tom Cruise and his daughter Suri Cruise have not been seen together in months, although the 11-year-old has frequently been spotted with her mother Katie Holmes.
+Tom Cruise and his daughter, Suri Cruise, have not been seen together in months, although the 11-year-old has frequently been spotted with her mother, Katie Holmes.
 But even though Tom and his youngest daughter are not spending time together, his legendary acting career apparently has affected Suri’s goals in life.
 The little girl now reportedly wants to be just like her daddy and become a star.
 How does Katie feel?

 Suri Cruise Longs For Acting Fame?

-An insider told OK magazine that Tom’s daughter is “desperate” for a career in acting, longing to become “just like daddy.”
+An insider told OK!
+Magazine that Tom’s daughter is “desperate” for a career in acting, longing to become “just like daddy.”
 Holmes reportedly is reluctant, but eventually she decided she could not resist her daughter’s pleas.

 Katie is known for her acting career, although she never achieved the global level of fame that Tom Cruise has attained.
 Suri reportedly also took notice of her mom’s achievements, and the 11-year-old wants to be like her mother as well as her father, according to the insider.
 The youngster is reported to have caught the acting bug when Holmes took her to some Broadway shows recently.